Determining which countries are the smartest in the world is difficult because there are so many different factors that can be considered.

 Education and intelligence are closely linked, as a more robust educational system tends to produce a more intelligent populace over time.
 With this in mind, some studies use the educational rankings of various countries as a basis for comparisons of intelligence.
 In 2018, the Organization for Economic Cooperation and Development (OECD) released its triennial PISA (Program for International Student Assessment) results, which compared the reading, math, and science testing scores of more than 600,000 students in 79 countries.
 The top 10 appear below.

 Another OECD study, which used multiple data points including adult education level, chose Canada as the most intelligent nation.
 Japan placed second, while Israel came in third.
 Other high-ranking nations include Korea, the United Kingdom, the United States, Australia, and Finland.

 One of the more creative studies of intelligence is the 2017 Intelligence Capital Index, or ICI, which used several factors to determine not the smartest nations overall, but which nations were most likely to leverage their smartest citizens' intelligence to "expand the frontier of knowledge and/or introduce the technologies and innovations of the knowledge economy ...
 Big Data, cloud computing, artificial intelligence, etc."

-Based on this study, the United States is ranked number one and is the only nation to receive an A+ rating.
-Coming in second place is the United Kingdom, followed by Germany in third place.
+In the ICI study, the United States ranked number one and was the only nation to receive an A+ rating.
+Coming in second place was the United Kingdom, followed by Germany in third place.
 Other high-ranking nations on the ICI include Australia, Singapore, Sweden, Switzerland, Canada, Finland, and Denmark.